mindw/pip/docs/logic.rst

 :ref:`--allow-unverified PROJECT <--allow-unverified>` option that will enable installing insecurely linked files.
 These are either directly linked (as above) files without a hash, or files that are linked from either the home page or the download url of a package.
+Unverified files for all projects may be enabled using the :ref:`--allow-all-unverified <--allow-all-unverified>` flag to the ``pip install`` command.

 These options can be used in a requirements file.
 Assuming some fictional `ExternalPackage` that is hosted external and unverified, then your requirements